 - Then grate up 1 cup of zucchini and set it aside for just a moment.

-- In a mixing bowl, stir the sugar, olive oil, egg and vanilla together by hand.
+- In a large mixing bowl, stir the sugar, olive oil, egg and vanilla extract together by hand.

 - (You can use a mixer or beaters to mix this bread however any banana chunks or pieces in the mashed bananas will become completely mashed.
 Not bad necessarily but if you want small banana pieces dotting your bread then mix by hand.)